MT2314/learnosity-php-backend/amp-template-generator/README.md

 # Amp-template-generator

+## Overview

-This is a minirepo within the mf-component-library which generates AMP-valid HTML files using [Eleventy Static Site Generator (11ty)](https://www.11ty.dev/docs/).
+This is a minirepo within the Component-Application which generates AMP-valid HTML files using [Eleventy Static Site Generator (11ty)](https://www.11ty.dev/docs/).

 This provides the ability to see the output of the work in progress, file compilation and build/packaging of the ready-for-use amp templates

-ilc-amp
+## ilc-amp

 Initially called 'ilc-amp', this template _(luke)_ layer includes templates for building 20+ components (many of them interactive) custom-tailored for ILC courseware.